dgbsg/Three-stage-model/README.md

 `Tmax` is the simulation ending time.
 Calculate the parameter `k` for the exponential distribution by using `k`=`Ncycle`/`Tcycle`.
 `son`,`sof`,`rho`,`lam`,`dm` are the kintic parameters.
-`data` is a matrix with seven rows, stored values of time、 acitve gene、 inactive gene、 mRNA、 protein、 cell age and cell phase respectively.
+`data` is a matrix with seven rows, stored values of absolute time、 acitve gene、 inactive gene、 mRNA、 protein、 cell age and cell phase respectively.
 Check [population_SSA_IV.ipynb]() for more details.

 __3. The exact statistics of Model III in stationary state can be botained by [stationary_statistics_Model_III.nb]()__